 Climate Change

-The TCC noted that following the adoption of the Resolution on Climate Change at COM07, Climate Change is now a standing agenda item for the Commission and its subsidiary bodies, including the TCC.
-No specific topics were brought to the table during this meeting.
+The TCC Chair noted this is a standing agenda item and there was no further discussion.

 Cooperation with Other Organizations (Cont’d)

 13a.
 MoU with SPRFMO

 The Secretariat informed the TCC that NPFC and SPRFMO had finalized an MoU, allowing for enhanced cooperation on best practices and technical work related to shared ecosystems and similar species coverage in the Pacific.